jiangrongcas/notes/mine/discuss.md

 Multiagent RL:
 - The two agents have different objects and each one aims to maximize its own rewards considering the reaction of the other.
 - There is not a global object.
-- `"Multiagent Reinforcement Learning: Theoretical Framework and an Algorithm"` designs an algorithms to find the Nash equilibrium for the two agents.
+-  [1] designs an algorithms to find the Nash equilibrium for the two agents.
 Guarantee to converge.

 Proposal
-- Does the probabilities of scene transformations matter in the algorithm design?
-    - First, use existing data to train a scene-transition-prob network with SL; Second, use RL the refine the probs.
-This network can be used to buid a model-based learning framework.
 - If we view *Platform* and *User* as two agents with different objectives, will the framework applicable?
     - Hard to define the rewards of users.
+- Are the probabilities of scene transformations useful in the algorithm design?
+    - First, use existing data to train a scene-transition-prob network with SL; Second, use RL to refine the probs.
+This network can be used to build a model-based learning framework.
 - match_type: hierarchical (multi-task) RL: 1) which algorithm type + 2) algorithm  parameters.
+Further, what's the difference between algorithms in different scenes and with different match types?
+Just different network architectures like [2]?
     - For example, cellphone -> match, dress -> similar
 - How to cooperate?
 Setting a global Q-value seems too simple, is it efficient?

+---
+**References**

+[1] Hu J, Wellman M P. Multiagent reinforcement learning: theoretical framework and an algorithm.
+(2018).
+ICML, 98: 242-250.

+[2] Feng, J., Li, H., Huang, M., Liu, S., Ou, W., Wang, Z., & Zhu, X. (2018).
+Learning to Collaborate : Multi-Scenario Ranking via Multi-Agent Reinforcement Learning *.
+WWW, 1939–1948.

+## 201808xx

+Proposal
+- Mix of L2R with DNN.
+The policy $\mu$ consists of a DNN and a network for the weight of the DNN.